-The Center for International Studies (CIS) partners with internship providers around the world to offer you internships in a variety of locations including London, Dublin, Madrid, Paris, Sydney, Shanghai, and many more.
-In most cases CIS can help you find a program that will meet your needs, regardless of your major or minor and there are programs available for both semester and summer terms.
-Interested?
-Search study abroad programs using the key word “internship” here or contact the CIS at 336-758-5938 to set up an appointment.
+The Center for Global Programs and Studies (GPS) partners with internship providers around the world to offer internships in a variety of locations including London, Dublin, Madrid, Paris, Sydney, Shanghai, and many more.
+In most cases GPS can help you find a program that will meet your needs, regardless of your major or minor and there are programs available for both semester and summer terms.
+Contact GPS at 336-758-5938 for more information.
+More info.

-The Kemper Scholars Program offers you an opportunity to prepare for leadership and service, especially in the fields of administration and business.
-The Program is an integrated scholarship/summer project experience sponsored by the Kemper Foundation.
+The Kemper Scholars Program offers freshmen an opportunity to prepare for leadership and service in numerous professions, including nonprofits.
+The program includes a scholarship for sophomore, junior and senior years as well as two funded summer internships after sophomore and junior years.
 Wake Forest is honored to be among a select group of less than twenty U.S. schools which offer this program.
-Interested?
-Check out this page for more information.
+More info.

 Pre-Ministerial Internship Program

-If you are discerning a call to the ministry, this program is designed to give you an opportunity to practice ministry in one of the many ministerial settings in the Winston-Salem area.
+This program is designed to give students an opportunity to practice ministry in the Winston-Salem area.
 The program is open to WFU undergraduates who have not yet completed their degree requirements and want to explore a church/parish, retreat ministry, or faith-based nonprofit setting.
 This paid internship requires an eight-week commitment.
-To learn more, contact the Chaplain’s Office.
+More info.

 Religion and Public Engagement

-The Department of Romance Languages offers a summer program of internships in Salamanca, Spain, the site of the semester/year-long Wake Forest study abroad program.
-If you are interested in applying your knowledge of Spanish to a variety of professional fields, such as medical and healthcare professions, teaching, and translation, this program could be right for you.
-Visit the Romance Languages department website for more information about the classes and opportunities available.
+The Department of Romance Languages offers a summer program of internships in Salamanca, Spain, in a variety of professional fields, such as medical and healthcare professions, teaching, and translation.
+More info.

 Wake Forest Baptist Health Internships

-Are you interested in radio?
-The media?
-Looking for experience in marketing or writing?
 WFDD’s internship program provides practical experience in the radio broadcasting and nonprofit industry.
 The station can accommodate up to six interns per semester.
-The six current intern roles are Membership and Individual Giving, WFDD News, Operations and Production, Marketing and Community Events, Social Media, and Underwriting.
-Check out the WFDD site for more information on the program and application process.
+The six current intern roles are Fundraising, Operations and Production, Marketing and Community Outreach, Underwriting/Sales, and News.
+More info.